leontoeides/indicium/README.md

     );
 ```

-The above examples will work for a previously populated `Vec` or `HashMap`.
+The above examples will index a previously populated `Vec` or `HashMap`.
-However, the preferred method is to index your collection (Vec, HashMap, etc.)
+However, the preferred method is to `insert` into the `SearchIndex` as you
-as it is being populated.

-## Searching
+insert into your collection (Vec, HashMap, etc.).

 Once the index has been populated, you can use the `autocomplete` and `search`
 functions.

+## Autocompletion

 The `autocomplete` function will provide several autocompletion options for the
 last keyword in the supplied string.
 The results are returned in lexographic